-- If you successfully pass this course you can enrol to do a BTEC Level 3 Engineering course or do an apprenticeship in your area of interest. - BTEC is based on vocational 'real life' learning so your work is closely linked to industry and using your skills to get the career you want.
+If you successfully pass this course you can enroll to do further level 3 study such as BTEC Level 3 Engineering or A Level Design, or do an apprenticeship in your area of interest.

+OCR Manufacture is based on vocational 'real life' learning, so your work is linked to industry and using your skills to get the career you want.